hgiesel/closet/.github/ISSUE_TEMPLATE/bug_report.md

 **Debug information**
 To help you debug, I need some information.
 I have two suggestions for you to help me.
 It would be best, if you did both, as that way I can help you the quickest.

-#### Method 1
+#### Method 1 (preferred method)
+1. You put the cards which do not work (however many you like), and put them into a new Anki Deck.
+1. You export it by finding it on the main screen, clicking on the small right cog (wheel) next to it, and choose "Export"
+1. As Export format choose "**Anki Deck Package**", **uncheck** "Include scheduling information", **check** "Include media".
+1. You will get a file with the ending ".apkg".
+Upload this file here.

+#### Method 2
 1. You download the [AnkiWebView Inspector](https://ankiweb.net/shared/info/31746032)
 1. Open a card which doesn't work in the reviewer, right-click on the card, and select "Inspect".
 This will open a tab to the right.
 1. In this tab, select "Console", however usually it is automatically selected.
 1. Look for an error message, or other kind of output.
-1. If there is none, try typing in `import('./__closet.js').then(console.log)` and click enter.
+1. If there is none, try typing in `closetPromise` and click enter.
 1. Take a screenshot of the error (or absence of it), and upload it here.

-#### Method 2
-1. You put cards (however many you like), and put them into a new Anki Deck.
-1. You export it by finding it on the main screen, clicking on the small right wheel next to it, and choose "Export"
-1. As Export format choose "**Anki Deck Package**", **uncheck** "Include scheduling information", **check** "Include media".
-1. You will get a file with the ending ".apkg".
-Upload this file here.